testophobia/testophobia/README.md

 `clipRegions`: (array) `clipsRegions` override per test, see main config `clipRegions` | default null

-`actionsClipRegion`: (array) if set, along with clipRegions, will affect all of the action screenshots, while clipRegions only affects the initial test screenshot | default null
+`actionsClipRegions`: (array) if set, along with clipRegions, will affect all of the action screenshots, while clipRegions only affects the initial test screenshot | default null

 `skipScreen`: (boolean) whether to skip taking the initial screenshot after loading